cinematix-app/reactor/README.md

 ```

 ## Migrating from 1.x
 * The third parameter has been changed.
 An input of a scalar will emit a scalar, an input of an array will emit an array.
-In most instances changeing
+In most instances changing
   `useReactor(searchReactor, dispatch, [state.search])` to `useReactor(searchReactor, dispatch, state.search)` is sufficient.